-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

-Looking at our outcomes for Pupil Premium children last year, Summer 2022, our children have achieved well.
+Looking at our outcomes for Pupil Premium children last year, Summer 2024, our children have achieved well except for at the end of KS2.